fyildiz1974/Dynamic-HTML-Showcase-CSS-Test-Playground/README.md

 Whether you are a **frontend developer, UI/UX designer, web enthusiast, or coding learner**, this project is **built for you!**

+- **Live Preview:** Instantly view results of your HTML/CSS changes in real time.
+- **Interactive Layout:** Drag, edit, and play with components directly in the browser.
+- **Responsive Design Testing:** Experiment with styles across different screen sizes.
+- **Component Showcase:** A wide variety of HTML elements and CSS features are already included for demonstration.
+- **Beginner Friendly:** Perfect for HTML/CSS learners to try out code safely.

 ## 🚀 Why Did We Create This?

 We believe that **hands-on experimentation** is the best way to master web development concepts.
 Instead of just reading documentation, developers should be able to: